jdko11/cyclistic/README.md

 In order to answer the key business questions, I followed the steps of the data analysis process: ask, prepare, process, analyze, share, and act.

-I've done analysis work doen using spreadsheet, BigQuery, Tableau, and R.
+I've done analysis work using spreadsheet, BigQuery, Tableau, and R.

 Thank you for taking interest in my work.